alphagov/forms/design/prototype-version-4/prototype-tested.md

 The first text input contains the text that appears as the pages heading, “What is your date of birth?”.

-The second text input with the secondary heading label “Question short name (optional)” has the text “Date of birth” in the text input.
+The second text input with the secondary heading label “Hint text (optional)” has the text “Date of birth” in the text input.

 The ‘Date’ radio is now selected.